Community Outreach & Early Childhood Engagement AmeriCorps VISTA

 - Create a robust outreach and recruitment plan to enroll 18 AmeriCorps State and National members into the Welcome Baby Program, to serve as Home Visitation Coordinators in Box Elder, Weber, Davis, Salt Lake, and Summit counties.

 - Create a training outline to ensure a smooth and thorough rollout of new program curriculum guidebooks in Weber County for home visitors with Spanish-speaking families.

 - Create an annual training plan for home visitors to ensure access to relevant early childhood education topics, as well as community resources that are available for the families that they serve.

 - Attend community events to market the Welcome Baby Program to potential program families, volunteers, and community partners.

 - Support the Community Outreach Coordinator with ongoing projects such as donations, community events, and partner outreach.

 Compensation and Benefits:

 - Monthly living allowance of $1,375 (for a yearly total of $16,500).

 - Education award of $6,345 at the end of service year to use toward payment of student loans or future tuition, fees, and/or books at a college, university, or trade school.
-If the member is over the age of 55, they may gift their education award to a child or grandchild.
 All members can receive forbearance of payments on current student loans during their year of service.